-In our acquisition of Meenan, we assumed all of Meenan's environmental liabilities.
+In Our Acquisition of Meenan, We Assumed All of Meenan's Environmental Liabilities

 In our acquisition of Meenan, we assumed all of Meenan's environmental liabilities, including those related to the cleanup of contaminated properties, in consideration of a reduction of the purchase price.
-We intend to establish a reserve of \$2.8 million upon the closing of the acquisition to cover potential costs associated with known environmental issues.
-While we believe this reserve will be adequate, it is possible that the actual costs associated with those issues could materially exceed the amounts reserved for such environmental liabilities.

-Use of proceeds

-We will receive net proceeds from the sale of the common units, assuming no exercise of the over-allotment option, of approximately \$56.9 million after deducting estimated underwriting discount and commissions and the estimated expenses of this offering.
-We will use the net proceeds to pay a portion of the purchase price for the equity interests in Meenan and we will pay the balance of the purchase price from the proceeds of our senior note offering.
+We established a reserve of \$2.8 million upon the closing of the acquisition to cover potential costs associated with known environmental issues.
+While we believe this reserve will be adequate, it is possible that the ongoing costs associated with those issues could materially exceed the amounts reserved for such environmental liabilities.
+We will receive net proceeds from the sale of the common units, assuming no exercise of the over-allotment option, of approximately \$29.7 million after deducting estimated underwriting discount and commissions and the estimated expenses of this offering.
+We will use approximately \$18.7 million of the net proceeds to repay in full amounts outstanding under our propane operations' revolving acquisition line of credit (which amounts equaled approximately \$18.7 million as of January 4, 2002), which matures on September 30, 2005 and bears interest at a floating rate that, as of December 31, 2001, was equal to 4.1% per year.
+We will use the approximately \$11.0 million balance of the net proceeds to fund acquisitions, and for growth capital expenditures.
+Pending such uses, the funds will be used to finance seasonal working capital requirements and for general partnership purposes.